Revisiting Computer-Aided Tuberculosis Diagnosis: Acknowledgments

 [1]{ }

 \begin{IEEEbiography}[\AddPhoto{liuyun}]{Yun Liu} received his B.E. and Ph.D. degrees from Nankai University in 2016 and 2020, respectively.
-Then, he worked with Prof. Luc Van Gool for one and a half years as a postdoctoral scholar at Computer Vision Lab, ETH Zurich.
-Currently, he is a senior scientist at the Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (A*STAR).
+Then, he worked with Prof. Luc Van Gool as a postdoctoral scholar at Computer Vision Lab, ETH Zurich, Switzerland.
+Currently, he is a senior scientist at the Institute for Infocomm Research (I2R), A*STAR, Singapore.
 His research interests include computer vision and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[\AddPhoto{wyh}]{Yu-Huan Wu} received his Ph.D. degree from Nankai University in 2022, advised by Prof. Ming-Ming Cheng.
-He is a scientist at the Institute of High Performance Computing (IHPC), Agency for Science, Technology and Research (A*STAR).
+He is a scientist at the Institute of High Performance Computing (IHPC), A*STAR, Singapore.
 He has published 10+ papers on top-tier conferences and journals such as IEEE TPAMI/TIP/CVPR/ICCV.
 His research interests include computer vision and medical imaging. \end{IEEEbiography}

 \begin{IEEEbiography}[\AddPhoto{zsc}]{Shi-Chen Zhang} received his B.E. degree in computer science from Nankai University in 2023.
 Currently, he is a Ph.D. student in Media Computing Lab, Nankai University, supervised by Prof. Ming-Ming Cheng.
 His research interests include object detection and semantic segmentation. \end{IEEEbiography}